IRNAS/koruza-compute-module/README.md

 # Koruza compute module

-Main hardwarw board for the Koruza unit, based on the Raspberry Pi Compute Module.
+Main hardware board for the Koruza unit, based on the Raspberry Pi Compute Module.

 Currently under development, for all information see the [schematic PDF file](https://github.com/IRNAS/koruza-compute-module/blob/board_0.2/koruza-compute-module-board/koruza-compute-module-board.pdf).Produced board versions can be found in the [release section](https://github.com/IRNAS/koruza-compute-module/releases) of the repository.